All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GHK-Cu: The Skin and Hair Protocol

 GHK-Cu deserves its own focus because its effects on visible aging markers are unique among peptides.
-If skin quality and hair health are priorities, optimizing your GHK-Cu protocol maximizes the cosmetic benefits of your anti-aging stack.
+If skin quality and hair health are priorities, improving your GHK-Cu protocol maximizes the cosmetic benefits of your anti-aging stack.

 Dosing approaches: - Subcutaneous injection (1-2mg, 2-3 times weekly): Provides systemic copper peptide availability.
 Benefits skin, hair, and connective tissue throughout the body.
 Most common approach in an anti-aging stack - Topical application (as a cream or serum): Can be applied directly to facial skin or scalp.
 Topical GHK-Cu provides localized collagen support.
 Some providers combine subcutaneous and topical for maximum skin benefit - Combining both routes: Subcutaneous for systemic effects plus topical for targeted facial or scalp application.
 This dual approach is popular among patients who prioritize visible anti-aging outcomes